-Fig. 10.32: Protective equipment do not wear jewelry
+Fig. 10.32: Protective equipment does not wear jewellery

 Further information

 Corrosion might appear on visible surfaces.
 This does not affect the functionality of the robot.

 The following information is practical and may not be exhaustive when it comes to preventing rust.
 In the event of rust, Franka Robotics assumes no warranty or liability, since rust does not impair the function.